francis-njenga/Face-Recognition-Attendance-System/README.md

 ### 2. Login as Lecturer

 - Create a lecturer account via the admin panel or use a pre-existing one.
+-**Select lecture user type, to be able to login as lecture** *if you have issues using this email and password, create your lecture on admin panel*

 - **Email**: `mark@gmail.com`
 - **Password**: `@mark_`